Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 ### Step 4:  Register the sample with your Azure Active Directory tenant

-This step and the following are optional - the sample is configured to run with any tenant out of the box.
+This step and the following are optional.
+Indeed, the sample is configured to run with any tenant out of the box.
 But for best understanding, we recommend completing these two steps and registering the application in your own tenant.

-1. Sign in to the [Azure management portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Click on Active Directory in the left-hand nav.
 3. Click the directory tenant where you wish to register the sample application.
 4. Click the Applications tab.
-5. In the drawer, click Add.
+5. In the drawer, click **Add**.
 6. Click "Add an application my organization is developing"
 7. Enter a friendly name for the application, for example "DirectorySearcherClient", select "Native Client Application", and click next.
 8. Enter a Redirect Uri value of your choosing and of form `http://MyDirectorySearcherApp`.
 9. While still in the Azure portal, click the Configure tab of your application.
 10. Find the Client ID value and copy it aside.
 You will need this value later when configuring your application.

-#

 11. In the Permissions to Other Applications configuration section, ensure that "Access your organization's directory" and "Sign in and read user profile" are selected under "Delegated permissions" for Azure Active Directory.
 Save the configuration.

 ### Step 5:  Configure the sample to use your Azure AD tenant